SleightlyDreadful/Carbon-Copy/README.md

 <blockquote>

-Freeze will disable the Dynamic Bones instead of stopping their movement.
+When enabled, **Freeze** will disable the Dynamic Bones instead of stopping their movement.
 Disabling dynamic bones makes their transforms reset to their original stiff position.

 </details>